ConnectThink/WP-SCSS/readme.md

 * Expanded - Full open css.
 One line per property.
 Brackets close on their own line.
 * Nested - Lightly compressed css.
 Brackets close with css block.
 Indents to match scss nesting.
+* Compressed - More compressed css.
+Entire rule block on one line.
+No indentation.
-* Compressed - Removes line breaks and single-line comments.
+* Compact - Removes all line breaks, unnecessary whitespace, and single-line comments.
-* Minified - Same as Compressed, but also removes multi-line comments.
+* Crunched - Same as Compressed, but also removes multi-line comments.

+See examples of each in [leafo's documentation](http://leafo.github.io/scssphp/docs/#output-formatting)

 ####Error Display
 'Show in Header' will post a message on the front end when errors have occured.
 This helps debug as you write your scss.